7 July 2007

 Biography:

-After the War ended McCabe became noted as a gifted no-nonsense wing-half with real footballing quality, and able to perform with ease on either the left or right.
-Transferred to Leeds in March 1948 for a fee of £10,000 plus John Hodgson.
-In just over six seasons at Elland Road McCabe was part of a side which consistently finished in the top-half of Division Two, without being able to make that push to promotion.
+Surprisingly McCabe was transferred to Leeds in March 1948 for a fee of £10,000 plus John Hodgson.
+He was used mainly as a centre-half in six years at Elland Road and was part of a side which consistently finished in the top-half of Division Two, without being able to make that push to promotion.

 Capped by Northern Ireland on six occasions, from 1948 to 1953, it would surely have been many more had it not been for the War.
 He was employed variously at right-half, left-half, centre-half and right-back, he was unfortunate that each match ended in defeat.